“Ludlow Elim is a vibrant, pentecostal church with exciting worship, relevant teaching and great fellowship”

 What happens on a Sunday?

-We’re staying online so feeling free to check us out here!
+We’re meeting in-person but also staying online so feeling free to check us out here!

-But here’s what a in person service looks like ( covid restrictiction, has altered the feel a bit)
+But here’s what an in person service looks like:

 Worship || Worship is a huge part of who we are and what we do!
 It consists of a selection of contemporary songs which are sometimes upbeat and other times more reflective.
 Each song is different but they mainly speak of God’s character, what He has done for us and what He continues to do for us.